 For convenience, we define the combinations of the Wilson coefficients as

 with $i=3,5,7,9$.
 Moreover, we organize the Wilson coefficients as

 where $e_q$ indicates the electric charge of quark $q$.
-Because the NLO diagrams shown in Fig.~\ref{fig:nlodiagrams} do not involve the end-point singularity, the amplitudes in the PQCD approach should be the same with those in the QCDF framework \cite{Beneke:2001ev}.
-For the vertex corrections, the gluon should connect between any two possible quark lines within the four-quark operators.
+Since the NLO diagrams shown in Fig.~\ref{fig:nlodiagrams} do not involve the end-point singularity, the amplitudes in the PQCD approach should be the same as those in the QCDF framework \cite{Beneke:2001ev}.
+For the vertex corrections, the gluon should connect any two possible quark lines within the four-quark operators.
 The effect of these corrections can be represented by the modification of the Wilson coefficients:

 with $i=3,5,7,9$.
-Here, the function $V$ depends on the specific type of the final-state meson $M$, which is emitted from the effective vertex, as denoted in Fig.~\ref{fig:nlodiagrams}.
-When the meson $M$ corresponds to a pseudoscalar meson, the function is given by \cite{Beneke:1999br,Beneke:2000ry,Beneke:2001ev,Li:2005kt}
+Here, the function $V$ depends on the specific type of the final-state meson $M$ that is emitted from the effective vertex as denoted in Fig.~\ref{fig:nlodiagrams}.
+When the meson $M$ is a pseudoscalar meson, the function is given by \cite{Beneke:1999br,Beneke:2000ry,Beneke:2001ev,Li:2005kt}